Batched Line Search Strategy for Navigating through Barren Plateaus in Quantum Circuit Training: Introduction

-In this study, we turn over this reasoning and investigate the possibility to engineer a BP resistant optimization technique, showing lower degree of dependence on BP indicators like the vanishing gradient components or high entanglement entropy.
-We present a novel evolutionary strategy that has proven to be remarkably effective in optimization, even when initiated from a point in the parameter space associated with high entanglement entropy.
-This optimization approach seamlessly integrates into the standard VQE framework, as it only requires the evaluation of the target cost function to be optimized.
-The idea to use evolutionary machine learning practices has been proven in several scenarios, trying to increase the training capabilities of variational quantum algorithms in the context of quantum architecture search \cite{Du2022,10.1145/3588983.3596692,PhysRevLett.116.230504,PhysRevApplied.16.044039,PRXQuantum.2.020310,Cerezo_2021,10.1145/3520304.3534012} Though, none of these studies delivered a viable approach to mitigate the consequences of BPs on the optimization process.
-Our novel evolutionary approach implemented in the SQUANDER circuit optimization package \cite{SQUANDER_github} attempts to fill this gap.
-We demonstrate the efficiency of our approach through various applications, including optimizing the ground state of the model like the XXX Heisenberg or the SYC model \cite{SYC,PhysRevLett.70.3339,PhysRevD.94.106002}, and quantum gate compilation of deep circuits.
-Among the key advantages of our algorithm, we can also mention the computations cost of a single iteration do not exceed the complexity of a conventional gradient based approach optimizing over the same number of parameters.
-By evaluating distant features of the cost-function landscape, the optimization strategy can avoid flat areas and not even miss narrow valleys leading to acceptable solutions.
-While our studies are focusing on VQEs, they readily extend to other variational hybrid algorithms as well, such as quantum machine learning, quantum optimization or variational time evolution.
-The developed optimization algorithm can be also ported to realistic experiments performed on quantum processors, since it relies on the evaluation of the cost function with simple phase shifts applied on the parameters.
+\paragraph*{Contributions:} In this study, we investigate the possibility to engineer a BP resistant optimization technique, showing lower degree of dependence on BP indicators like the vanishing gradient components or high entanglement entropy. {In contrast with \cite{PRXQuantum.3.020365} proposing adaptive decrease of the learning rate, we present a counter-intuitive approach implementing finite hops during the optimization.
+Integrating exact or inexact line search \cite{Nocedal2006} is a commonly utilized technique in classical optimizations to improve their efficiency.
+In this work we show that line search proves to be exceptionally efficient also in navigating the optimization trajectory \pr{into narrow valleys}. \pr{Secondly, we show that narrowing down the number of parameters to be updated in each iteration significantly improves the optimization process in the first stage of the execution, especially when initiating the circuit ansatz with identity qubit rotations.
+We attribute this numerical observation to the limited expressiveness of the initial circuit when varying only a small subset of the free parameters in each iteration.} Additionally, the approach seamlessly integrates into the standard VQE framework, as it only requires the evaluation of the target cost function to be optimized.
+We further extend the optimization strategy by an evolutionary selection scheme proven to increase the efficiency in avoiding local minima of the optimization landscape \cite{Failde2023}.
+The idea to use evolutionary machine learning practices has been proven in several scenarios, trying to increase the training capabilities of variational quantum algorithms in the context of quantum architecture search \cite{Du2022,10.1145/3588983.3596692,PhysRevLett.116.230504,PhysRevApplied.16.044039,PRXQuantum.2.020310,Cerezo_2021,10.1145/3520304.3534012} We demonstrate the efficiency of our approach through several applications, including \prr{the approximation of} the ground state of XXX Heisenberg and SYC models, or quantum gate compilation of deep circuits.
+Among the key advantages of our algorithm, we can also mention that the computations cost of a single iteration do not exceed the complexity of a conventional gradient based approach optimizing over the same number of parameters.
+By evaluating distant features of the cost-function landscape, the optimization strategy can avoid flat areas while not stepping over narrow valleys either.
+Our work focusing on VQEs readily extends to other variational hybrid algorithms as well, such as quantum machine learning, quantum optimization or variational time evolution.} The developed optimization algorithm can be also ported to realistic experiments performed on quantum processors, since it relies on the evaluation of the cost function with simple phase shifts applied on the parameters.
 We performed our numerical experiments using quantum computer simulations implemented in the SQUANDER package \cite{SQUANDER_github}.